Bude, in North Cornwall, back in May. A study in clouds and sea-spray.

 JK could learn from some parts herself.
 Without spoiling too much: the school is taken over, in a way, by direct “state” control.
 The Ministry’s representative issues constant diktats aimed at blocking resistance from the children and staff.
 In the book, it’s handled like this: the notice is pinned to the wall, and then the children discuss the awful effect it is going to have on

 the plot their lives, for a few pages.
 In the film: the notice is pinned to the wall, with children around looking gloomy.
 Close up on the notice, so we can read it.
 That’s it.
-We know the effect it is going to have; we don’t need to be told.
+We know the effects it is going to have; we don’t need to have it all spelled out for us.

 A lot is taken on assumption in the film, though.
 There is no world-building, at all.
 You have to know where you are, and what is going on, because nothing is explained.
 Why does the Ministry have a room full of dusty glass orbs?
 Where do they come from, and what are they for?
 You’re only going to find that out if you read the book.
-The Ministry itself was a far cry from the endless edifice of the book: it seemed to be limited to two or three sets.**
+The Ministry itself was a far cry from the endless edifice of the book: it seemed to be limited to two or three sets,** no doubt for sensible budgetary reasons.

 So: better than the last film, and surprisingly good.
 I’m still wondering how you order a phoenix, though, especially as there’s only one of it.*** If I ever get into any trouble like Harry, I’m going to rely on a little-known but powerful secret society of vigilante lexicographers: The Alphabetical Order.
 And one thing that had me puzzled for a while: the voice of the Ministry’s lift.
 I was sure I recognised it: probably from something on the radio, as it was a radio comedy kind of voice.
 It turned out to be someone called Daisy Haggard, who has been in an awful lot of good things I’ve seen on the telly over the past couple of years.